tlane311/Chess/README.md

 When users play online, their live games are stored on a MongoDB database on the server locally.
 The project can be divided into the following substantial parts: the **chess engine**, the **React components**, the **sockets**, and the rest of the **backend**.

-    Below, we explore the structure of the app and some of the design decisions
+Below, we explore the structure of the app and some of the design decisions.

 ## 1. Chess Engine